phalcon-orphanage/docs/en/reference/phql.rst

 Phalcon Query Language (PHQL)
 =============================

-Phalcon Query Language, PhalconQL or simply PHQL is a high level, object oriented SQL dialect that allows to write queries using a standarized SQL-like language.
+Phalcon Query Language, PhalconQL or simply PHQL is a high level, object oriented SQL dialect that allows to write queries using a standardized SQL-like language.
 PHQL is implemented as a parser (written in C) that translates syntax in that of the target RDBMS.

 To achieve the highest performance possible, Phalcon provides a parser that uses the same technology as SQLite_.
 This technology provides a small in-memory parser with a very low memory footprint that is also thread-safe.